 “Fatigue is always my main problem,” she says.
 “I’ve fired like four or five doctors until I got to my rheumatologist who would actually accept that my debilitating fatigue was a symptom of psoriatic arthritis.”

 After reading advice about how to talk to the doctor about fatigue, Frances decided to start documenting how fatigue was affecting her social life, work, housework, running errands, and more.
-When she shared her notes with her doctor, it made him realize, “This is really bad for her,” Frances recalls.
+When she shared her notes with her doctor and it made him realize, “This is really bad for her,” Frances recalls.

 That led to her getting a referral to a neurologist, who prescribes narcolepsy medication to help manage fatigue.
 Frances continues to take it along with her biologic and occasional prednisone.